Marina Rakova Case: Description

 The third incriminated episode of fraud in the Rakova case regards her fictitious employment of Artur Stetzenko.

 According to an investigation by The Bell, Rakova, while working at the Ministry, had conflicts not only with Olga Vasilyeva, but also with Sergey Kravtsov and with directors of the Prosvescheniye Publishing House, the monopolist of the state-funded Russian schoolbooks market.
 Prosvescheniye not only sells schoolbooks, it also provides equipment and computers to many Russian schools.
 According to the sources of the Bell, in Sberbank Rakova forced the transition to digital technologies in education and promoted digital school books instead of paper ones.
-Her project ‘SberClass’ was included in the state-approved list of digital publishers along with ‘Prosvescheniye’.
+Her project 'SberClass' was included in the state-approved list of digital publishers along with 'Prosvescheniye'.
 Meanwhile, Prosvescheniye had annual revenue of more than 30 bln roubles for printed schoolbooks.
 The journalists consider the Rakova case to be a result of the redistribution of a billion roubles market of school books.

 On June 7, 2022, Rakova confessed, her statement was documented as an admission of guilt.
 She also agreed to repay the inflicted damage and gave the investigators new names, in particular, she testified against RANEPA rector Vladimir Mau.
 Nevertheless, the court denied her defense's appeal and kept her in detention for two more months.

 On August 22, 2022, the investigation was proclaimed complete.
 Then, Mau was the only defendant who denied any wrongdoing.
+On 14 October 2022, he was cleared of all charges and the case was dropped ‘due to his lack of involvement in the crime’.

 On November 2, 2022, the prosecution filed a motion to change the measure of restraint from detention to prohibition of certain actions for the accused.
 The court meeting was scheduled for November 3, 2022.

+Sentence

+All the defendants in the case, except for Rakova, received suspended prison sentences.
+Zuev got 4 years suspended and a two-year ban on working in the government service.
+Stetsenko, Inkin, Fedotov and Kryuchkova each received 3 years suspended, Fedotov and Kryuchkova were also fined 700 thousand and 300 thousand rubles, respectively, and banned from working in the civil service for several years.
+Zak was sentenced to 4.5 years suspended.
+Marina Rakova was sentenced to 5 years in a general regime colony.
+Also, according to RANEPA's claim for damages, she was charged 2 million 180 thousand rubles.
+Rakova was also fined 900 thousand rubles and banned from working in the civil service for 2.5 years.